ghaith-mq/graphLambda/README.md

 We provide the implementation of the MegaDTA model in [Pytorch](https://github.com/pytorch/pytorch) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/) frameworks, along with the scripts that can be used to train the model and also replicate the results.
 The repository is orignaized as follows:

 - `models` contains:
-  - `Different_GNNs` : contains various GNN models implemented in Pytorch.
+  -  various GNN models implemented in Pytorch.
 All possible combinations of (GCN,GAT,GIN) are provided.
   - `MegaDTA.py` : The overall model implemented in Pytorch.